platinasystems/website/content/en/docs/cluster-head/user-guide.md

 2. Install the rear mount kit, as shown in second picture above if the rack is a 4-post rack.
 These brackets are not required if the rack is a 2-post rack.
 3. Install the device in the rack.
 One person should lift the device into the rack to align the front rack brackets with the marked holes.
 A second person should secure the device in the rack using four rack-mounting screws (not provided).
 4. If using the rear brackets, slide in the second portion and adjust until holes are align.
 Secure in place using rack-mounting screws (not provided).
-5. Connect AC power to Platina Appliance Head Device.
+5. Connect AC power to Platina Cluster Head.
 6. Verify basic switch operation by checking the status of the switch status LEDs.
 When operating normally the LEDs should be green.

 ![](images/03-box.png)